 INITIAL VISION EXAMINATION: An evaluation of external and internal eye health, color vision and visual field evaluation, refraction for optical prescription, and initial visual analysis of the functional visual abilities of oculomotor control (eye tracking), accommodative ability (focusing), binocular control (eye teaming ability) and stereopsis (binocular depth perception).

-EXTENDED ANALYSIS/SENSORIMOTOR EVALUATION: Performance testing of the visual input skills
+EXTENDED ANALYSIS/SENSORIMOTOR EVALUATION: Performance testing of the visual input skills (ability to fuse in all positions of gaze).

 NEURO-VISUAL TESTING: The purpose of this testing is to determine how the visual system processes information, how vision integrates with the other sense modalities, and to determine whether vision is supporting or interfering with performance to full potential.
 The testing battery may be scheduled on a different day than the intial evaluation.
 Some of the areas that may be evaluated include: